emader12/emader12.github.io/index.md

 ## About

-Data science master's student at UC Berkeley (graduating December 2026) with a background in astrophysics and research.
-Experienced in building ML pipelines and translating complex data into actionable insights through Python, SQL, and deep learning.
+Data Science Master's student at UC Berkeley (Dec 2026) with a track record of delivering high-impact projects in applied machine learning and scientific research.
+Experienced in building ML pipelines, developing software packages, and turning complex datasets into actionable insights through Python, SQL, and deep learning.

 **Experience:**
-- 2 NASA internships: Developing explainable AI pipeline and production-ready Python package for scientific teams
+- 2 NASA internships: Developing explainable AI pipeline and production-ready open source Python package
-- Proven track record delivering insights from complex datasets using Python, SQL, and deep learning frameworks
-- Applied ML, forecasting, model interpretability, and reproducible workflows
+- Applied ML, SQL, forecasting, model interpretability, and reproducible workflows
+- Strong collaborative experience delivering insights from complex data and presenting results to technical and non-technical audiences

 ---